arekavandi/Certified_Robust_Regression/README.md

 numpy (1.26.2)
 scipy (1.11.4)
 ```
-To run the Camera Re-localization code, all the packages suggested in  [DSAC*](https://github.com/vislearn/dsacstar) repository should be installed.
+To run the Camera re-localization pipeline, all the packages suggested in  [DSAC*](https://github.com/vislearn/dsacstar) repository should be installed.

 ## Project Structure